huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_bigkey_analysis.md

 * `id` - The resource ID.

-* `scan_type` - Indicates the analysis mode of the big key analysis.
+* `scan_type` - Indicates the mode of the big key analysis.
 The value can be:
   + **manual**: indicates manual analysis.
   + **auto**: indicates automatic analysis.